ognevny/fkys/README.md

-*FUCKING KILL YOURSELF!*
+# *FUCKING KILL YOURSELF!*

-This language was created to fuck your brains out (like brainfuck)!
-By the way, there will be more features in the future, but if you are a sane person, DON'T use this language.
+This language is the only GOOD one.
+C++, python, or any other hipster bullshit that you right now fails when compared *FKYS!*!
+So just start using it now, look at the next paragraph to see how to build a compiler!

 # How to build a compiler:
 Run `make` in your terminal, and then run `./fkysc`